gitdode/avrrfm/README.md

 MCU, radio and temp sensor take about 5µA, so the TC1262 3.3V regulator seems to account for ~70µA.
-There is basic [SD card support](https://github.com/gitdode/libsdc/tree/main) to test sending larger amounts of data, but it might be useful for something else like a data logger.
+There is basic [SD card support](https://github.com/gitdode/libsdc/tree/main) that might be useful for something like a data logger.

 ![IMG_20250403_220824](https://github.com/user-attachments/assets/5ad1cdd6-68a3-4055-904f-f2452e3b7b60)